-It’s the last thing you need or expected – desperately thirsty after a workout, you take a glass from the cupboard and pour out a refreshing glass of … WHAT!?
+It’s the last thing you need or expects – desperately thirsty after a workout, you take a glass from the cupboard and pour out a refreshing glass of … WHAT!?
 Why is there brown water coming from the tap?!

 Day after day, we rely on the fact that the wet stuff that comes from the tap will be crisp, clear, clean and healthy – so what’s going on?
 Brown, cloudy, yellow, murky or otherwise discoloured water certainly seems like a great reason to call a plumber right now!

 For a start, don’t panic – because there is a range of things that could have gone wrong, and very few of them are reasons to stay awake at night.
-Because rest assured: the water quality in Melbourne is actually very good, and discolouration – while it does happen occasionally – is pretty rare and usually not dangerous.
+Because rest assured: the water quality in Melbourne is very good, and discolouration – while it does happen occasionally – is pretty rare and usually not dangerous.

 As we suggested, there is a range of things apart from rusty pipes that could result in brown water from tap outlets around your home:

-- Disturbed sediment from high demand or, burst pipes or water mains
+- Disturbed sediment from high demand or burst pipes or water mains

 - Repairs or upgrades to the mains